Baldins/academic-kickstart/content/project/learningestimation/index.md

 In this project I will cover the pipeline used in our paper to localize the pose of the drone using only streams of camera images and IMU data.
 I use Python and Pytorch for this project.

-To reproduce the results, please, download EuRoC Mav dataset at https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets#downloads.
+For more detail, please, check our paper at https://fbaldini.netlify.com/publication/learning_pose_estimation/learning_pose_estimation.pdf.

 # Estimation Problem